 Will Arya Or Sansa Meet A Dark Ending?
-GoT Director Teases The Public With His Answer
+‘GoT’ Director Teases The Public With His Answer

 The Stark family reunion was full of warmth and bittersweet moments but, fast forward to last Sunday’s episode “Beyond the Wall,” we suddenly see things leaning towards the heavy and weird happenings around them.

 Arya is filled with rage after she finds Sansa’s letter to their brother and mother asking them to pledge their loyalty to Joffrey.
 Sansa also reacted angrily at her sister and could not comprehend why she would think that it was all her fault when she was only pressured by Cersei to write it.
-The sisters lacked the understanding for each other and their conversation was filled with tension, accusations and threats.
+The sisters lacked the understanding for each other and their conversation was filled with tension, accusations, and threats.
 Sansa may have doubted the skills of her sister but, after finding Arya’s bag full of faces, it was clear to everyone watching that something big is about to happen between the two.

-According to Marieclaire, the issue between the sisters will not be resolved easily in the next season.
+According to Marie Claire, the issue between the sisters will not be resolved easily in the next season.
 This was also made clear after one of the directors of the show, “casually” revealed some information during one of his interviews.

 Alan Taylor, the director of “Beyond the wall,” has been working on the series since their first season.
 Reporters at the Huffingtonpost were shocked when he revealed that the sisters will definitely have a dark fate in store for them.
 According to Taylor, both characters are lethal and they wanted to give the impression that there is the possibility of one of them dying, but you can’t tell which one.
 He also added that “something is coming very soon between them, and it will be violent but surprising.”